 George, Easy and Able Companies of the 15th Infantry as well as Dog Company of the 5th.
 RCT also participated in the defense.
 Other units supporting the action were the 65th.
 Infantry Regiment., the 10th Combat Engineer Battalion, the 10th, 39th, 58th, 555th, and 3rd AAA Artillery Units.
 Additionally, the 64th Heavy Tank Battalion, the 3rd Medical and the 3rd Signal Unit provided much needed resources for the defense of Harry.

 Units receiving the Distinguished Unit Citation for their performance on Harry were King Company, 15th.
 Infantry Regiment for the night of June 10/11, Baker Company, 15 Infantry for the night of June 11/12, Able Company, 5th.
 RCT for the night of June 12/13 and Peter Company, Greek Battalion for the night of June 17/18.
 In the annals of United States Infantry history it appears that this is the only time this many rifle companies received this distinguished award for an engagement of this type.
 Also recognized for valor and heroism was Sgt.
 Ola Mize, of King Co., 15th.
 Infantry Regiment. who was awarded the Congressional Medal of Honor for his actions of the night of June 10-11th, 1953.

 Some 39 years later, 11 veterans from around the country decided to hold a reunion in honor of the Outpost Harry Siege.
 Click on the photo at right for a larger picture and the names of the founders.
 That first reunion was held at Fort Stewart, Ga.
-It was decided at that time that it would be appropriate to meet yearly around the anniversary date of June 10th to commemorate those that defended and preserved the outpost and to those who made the ultimate sacrifice.
+It was decided at that time that it would be appropriate to meet yearly around the anniversary date of June 10th to commemorate those that defended and held the outpost and to those who made the ultimate sacrifice.